M2Team/NanaZip/Security.md

   - We highly suggest you provide the fix logic source code snippets to help us to fix issues correctly.
 Because many related issues are hard for us to imagine how to fix them properly.
 This can make you and us save much time.
+- We will request CVEs for vulnerabilities introduced by our own code as part of our security process.
+We may also publish fixes, advisories and/or request CVEs for vulnerabilities in upstream code in the following cases:
+  - If the vulnerability is not reachable in upstream (e.g. because of build configuration);
+  - If the issue has been fixed upstream without a security advisory;
+  - If a CVE or fix has not been published upstream 90 days after we've been notified of the vulnerability.
+  - In these cases, we will provide information related to the upstream issue in our advisory.

 ## Design Policy